grafana/writers-toolkit/docs/sources/write/grot-guides/index.md

 ## Header

-The header structure defines the guide's image and image spacing:
+The header structure defines the guide's image and image spacing.
+The following example sets a `src`, `alt`, and image dimensions:

 ```yaml
 header: